Skip to content

 June to July: NHS GGC will support delivery of Medic Insight Glasgow Programme (please make sure you are following Medic Insight Glasgow social media platforms)

-Sept 2024 Programme Applications now CLOSED
+Sept 2025 Programme Applications now CLOSED – 2026 dates still to be released

 Get Ready for Medicine Work Experience Workshops.